 Should you buy the Canon 35m f/1.4 L?

-Throughout this review, I was surprised to find just how well this lens performed (chromatic aberration issue not withstanding, but hey – that's fixable with a single click in Lightroom).
-The resolution, clarity, contrast, color rendition, autofocus reliability, bokeh... it all adds up for me in a similar way to the Canon 50mm f/1.2 – a lens I refer to as "magic glass".
+Throughout this review, I was surprised to find just how well this lens performed (chromatic aberration issue not withstanding, but that’s fixable with a single click in Lightroom).
+The resolution, clarity, contrast, color rendition, autofocus reliability, bokeh... it all adds up for me in a similar way to the Canon 50mm f/1.2 or the Canon 100mm f/2.8 L – lenses I refer to as "magic glass".

 This lens is so versatile, multi-use, and high performing that I’d almost say no Canon kit is complete without it.
 The focal length and aperture are a winning combo, and the absolute quality of the image resolving makes this a must-buy for almost every type of photographer.